loganynguyen/loganynguyen/README.md

 ### Hi there 👋
+- ‍⚕️ I'm a medical student and hobbyist programmer
-- 🔭 I’m currently working on rchart (see pinned)
+- 🔭 I’m working on my project called rchart (see pinned)
-- 🌱 I’m currently learning rust, svelte, and tailwindcss
+- 🌱 I’m also currently learning rust, svelte, and tailwindcss
 - 👯 I’m looking to collaborate on anything really but projects related to music or medicine interest me most
-- 🤔 I’m looking for help with microservices!
+- 🤔 I’m looking for help with microservices if you know about them!
-- 😄 Pronouns: he/him